maxlaverse/image-builder/README.md

 First `image-builder` ensures that you have the latest version of the Builder definitions.
 If the location is a Git repository, `image-builder` will either clone it or pull it.

-It then verifies that the content of the Builder is valid and renders the `Dockerfile` for each available stage in order to build a dependency graph.
-For each stage, it computes a Content Hash of the current context and then tries to find an image with the expected tag on the Builder image registry first (if `builderCache` has been specific in the Build Configuration).
+It then verifies that the content of the Builder is valid and renders the `Dockerfile` for each available stage.
+When a stage depends on another stage, it computes the content hash of this dependency and tries to find an image with the expected tag on the Builder image registry first (if `builderCache` has been specific in the Build Configuration).
 If it can't be found, a second try is done on the application's image registry.
 Ultimately, the image for the stage is either pulled or built.
 When a stage needs to be built, `image-builder` pushes the resulting image to the application's image registry.

 ## TODOs

-### CLI
-* Verify the push decision is alright
 * Remove all the TODOs
 * Mention origin of `import "github.com/docker/docker/pkg/fileutils"`
 * Command to prune cache for an app, to prune baseLayers, manually